odoo/documentation/content/applications/sales/point_of_sale/configuration/epos_ssc.rst

             The export process is heavily dependent on the :abbr:`OS (Operating System)` and the browser.
-Start by accessing your ePOS printer settings on your web browser by navigating to its IP address, for example, `https://192.168.1.25`.
-Then, force the connection as explained in the :ref:`introduction <epos_ssc/ePOS printers>`.
+Start by accessing your ePOS printer settings on your web browser by navigating to its IP address (e.g., `https://192.168.1.25`).
+Then, force the connection as explained in the **Generate a self-signed certificate tab**.

             If you are using **Google Chrome**,